Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-1.md

     ![Successful authentication](../images/task1-authenticate_successfull.png "Successful authentication")

-Postman saves the Access Token in the Postman environment variable `dasApiToken`.
+Postman saves the Access Token in the Postman environment variable `access_token`.
 Postman will pick up the Access Token from this variable for all subsequent requests, eliminating the need for you to repeatedly specify the value of the token.

 [:rewind:](../readme.md "readme.md") [:arrow_backward:](before_you_begin.md "Previous task") [:arrow_forward:](task-2.md "Next task")